Testing Stationarity and Change Point Detection in Reinforcement Learning: Proofs

 In the last step, we aim to show the proposed test controls the type-I error.
-A key step in our proof is to bound the Kolmogorov distance between $\textrm{TS}_1^{**}$ and $\textrm{TS}_1^{b,**}$.
-This together with \eqref{eqn:step4initial} yields the validity of the proposed test.
-Notice that $\textrm{TS}_1^{**}$ can be viewed as a function of the set of mean zero random vectors
+A key step in our proof is to bound the Kolmogorov distance between $\textrm{TS}_{\infty}^{**}$ and $\textrm{TS}_{\infty}^{b,**}$, which together with \eqref{eqn:step3initial} yields the validity of the proposed test.
+Notice that $\textrm{TS}_{\infty}^{**}$ can be viewed as the maximum of a set of mean zero random vectors

-Similarly, $\textrm{TS}_1^{b,**}$ can be represented as a function of the bootstrapped samples
+Similarly, $\textrm{TS}_\infty^{b,*}$ can be represented as a function of the bootstrapped samples

 When $T$ and $L$ are fixed, the classical continuous mapping theorem can be applied to establish the weak convergence results.
 However, in our setting, $L$ needs to diverge with the number of observations to alleviate the model misspecification error.
 We also allow $T$ to approach infinity.
 Hence, classical weak convergence results cannot be applied.
 Toward that end, we establish a nonasymptotic error bound for the Kolmogorov distance as a function of $N,T$ and $L$, and show that this bound decays to zero under the given conditions.
-The proof is based on the high-dimensional martingale central limit theorem developed by \cite{belloni2018high}.
+The proof is based on the high-dimensional martingale central limit theorem (CLT) developed by \cite{belloni2018high}; see also the high-dimensional CLT by \cite{cherno2014}.

 We next detail the proof for each step.